hwangt/grpc_video_cv/README.md

-# grpc-video-cv
+# grpc_video_cv
-gRPC server and client for running CV algorithms on streaming video
+gRPC server and client for running CV algorithms on streaming video, starting with hand gesture detection